Anisotropies of Diffusive Ultra-high Energy Cosmic Rays in $f(R)$ Gravity Theory: Anisotropy of Ultra-High Energy Cosmic Rays

 where $z_i$ is the initial redshift and $E_g$ is the generation energy having energy $E$ at the redshift $z=0$.
-Our study aims to elucidate the correlation between the redshift of a remote celestial entity and its age.
-This objective can be achieved through an exploration of the relationship between redshift and the evolution of cosmological time, that is given by

-The expression for $H(z)$ will be used to calculate different parameters for both the power-law model and the Starobinsky model and it will be taken from Ref.\ \cite{swaraj}. $\lambda$ is the Syrovatsky variable \cite{syrovatsy_1959, mollerach2013} and it is given as
+The parameter $dt/dz$ is the relation between cosmological time evolution and the redshift as we have already discussed in Section \ref{secII}. $\lambda$ is the Syrovatsky variable \cite{syrovatsy_1959, mollerach2013} and it is given as

 The variable $\lambda(E, z)$ represents the conventional distance covered by CRs originating at redshift $z$ with energy $E_g$, from their point of generation to the current moment when their energy has decreased to $E$.
 We are interested in the expression that quantifies the rate at which the energy of particles at their source degrades about their energy at $z = 0$, denoted as $dE_g/dE$ and is given by \cite{berezinkyGre, berezinski_four_feat}